vic-ma/howtodismantle.github.io/_posts/2024-05-18-New-ways-to-access-SAP-How-OData-saves-the-Day-in-the-SAP-Soap-Opera.md

 However, there are circumstances where it makes sense to not use RFC, but rather OData.
 For example, it makes sense to use OData if OData is a company standard and external systems are not allowed to use a direct SAP connection.

-In this article we will cover this case and talk about how to use OData to connct to SAP.
-But once again: Choosing OData over RFC should only be done when there are very good, unavaiodable reasons.
-In general OData is considered to be slower and much harder to set up properly than relying on RFC.
+This article covers how to use OData to connect to SAP.
+But once again, choosing OData over RFC should only be done when there are very good and unavoidable reasons for doing so.
+In general, OData is considered slower and much harder to set up properly than RFC.

-## Configuring the SAP side
+## Configure the SAP side

-Building OData services from scratch is explained in other tutorials very well.
-That's why we won't do it here.
-The best tutorials are these two:
+Building OData services from scratch is explained very well in other tutorials, so we won't explain that here.
+Instead, take a look at one of these tutorials:

 * [Build a simple OData service that exposes a table](https://community.sap.com/t5/technology-blogs-by-members/introduction-to-odata-and-how-to-implement-them-in-abap/ba-p/13474383)
 * [Build a CRUD OData service bsed on function modules](https://www.techippo.com/search/label/OData%20Service?&max-results=8)